-Now, remove the green part by slicing the knife away from you, while turning the leek in your hand.
-This will expose more usable light green leek under the dark green tops.
-So, you get the most from the leek.
+Now, remove the green tops by slicing the knife away from you, while turning the leek in your hand.
+This action exposes more usable light green leek under the dark green tops.

 So, leeks are one vegetable that is best to wash after its cut.
-After the leeks have been washed, they are ready to sauté and make this Vegan Leek and Kale Risotto.
+After the leeks have been washed, they are ready to sauté and make this Vegan Kale and Leek Risotto.

 I always get the Lower Sodium Vegetable Base so I can control how much salt is in my dish.
-If you haven't tried Better Than Bullion yet, trust me and pick a jar up!
-It gives this Vegan Leek and Kale Risotto a very flavorful backbone.
+If you haven't tried Better Than Bullion yet, trust me and pick a jar up.
+It gives this Vegan Kale and Leek Risotto a flavorful backbone.

 Vegan Leek and Kale Risotto